Prosecutors say 61-year-old Dana Ericson attacked Chinese exchange student Yue Zhang with a hatchet in Nashville, Indiana on Feb. 18, 2016.

 Brown County Water Utilities sued the Nashville Town Council last month for the rights to provide water to a multi-million dollar Quaff ON! expansion.

 If approved, the ordinance would keep other providers from serving in the areas, making Nashville the sole provider.

 Some Nashville residents say a proposed new concert venue will bring a dangerous amount of traffic to an area with senior housing.

 The project would be paid for with the innkeeper’s tax, a 5 percent tax paid by any visitor who stays in a Brown County inn or hotel.

-Owner Scott Wayman says a private equity firm based in San Francisco has secured $5 million for renovations on the property.
+Owner Scott Wayman says a private equity firm has secured $5 million for renovations on the property.